 Replacement Cost vs. Actual Cash Value

 When you are crafting a policy with your agent, you may be given the choice as to whether you want to protect certain items with a replacement cost benefit, or an actual cash value benefit.
 Choosing replacement cost will raise your premiums, because you will receive higher payouts on claims.
 Actual cash value means that your insurance company will subtract the cost of depreciation (wear & tear) from the replacement cost of your damaged property.
 While this means your claim payout will be smaller and you will have a greater financial responsibility to fix your home/property, it can lower your annual premiums somewhat.

-CLUE reports are commonly used to calculate the potential financial risk you pose to your insurance company.
+Credit reports are commonly used to calculate the potential financial risk you pose to your insurance company.
 The less risky you are, the lower your premiums will be.
-And CLUE reports are beneficial in that they don’t evaluate your entire credit history; they only examine your claims history from other insurance providers (like your car insurance claim history, for example).
-You can also request your CLUE report before you start shopping around – having that knowledge can help you negotiate a better rate.
+And insurance credit reports are beneficial in that they don’t affect your credit score; they only perform a “soft” check as opposed to a “hard” check performed by a financial institution.

 For more information, feel free to click any of the links you see in this article.
 They all lead to more detailed information about homeowner’s insurance, specifics on purchasing a policy, and how to find the best deal.
 You should also contact local resources in your state, such as:

 Or contact them directly through the following resources: